-Note that you can use the shorthand notation "for 'the triangle ABC' if you wish.
+Note that you can use the shorthand notation ' \triangle{ABC} ' for 'the triangle ABC' if you wish.
 There is a lot of new maths vocabulary in these last few sections, so you might find it useful to make a note of these to refer back to when completing this next activity, or for this week's quiz and the badged quiz in Week 8.

-Activity 1 What can you see?

-Look at the image below and then answer the following questions using the letters shown.

-Figure 11

-Which sets of lines appear to be parellel?
+(a) Which sets of lines appear to be parellel?

+Ans wer

+(a)

-b.
-AB is parallel to DC.
+(b) AB is parallel to DC.

 AD is parallel to GI and BC.

 AI is parallel to EH.

 BD is parallel to HJ

-Which lines are perpendicular?
+(b) Which lines are perpendicular?

+Ans wer

-AB is perpendicular to AD and to BC.
+(b) AB is perpendicular to AD and to BC.

 DC is perpendicular to AD and BC.

 EH is perpendicular to DB and HJ.

 AI is perpendicular to HJ and DB.

-How many triangles can you see?
+(c) How many triangles can you see?

+Ans wer

+(C)

+\triangle ABD, \triangle DBC, \triangle ABF, \triangle ADF, \triangle DEH, \triangle FGI \triangle and \triangle HJC.

-What other shapes can you see?
+(d) What other shapes can you see?

-d.
-The parallelogram, GBJI.
+(d) The parallelogram, GBJI.

 The squares, ABCD and EFIH.

 The trapeziums, DHIF, EHIG, DBJH, BJHE and DGIH.